mauriciovasquezbernal/kubecon-na-2025/labs/03-creating-your-own-gadget/README.md

 Now that we have some basic information about the events, we can expand our gadget more.
-Until now we didn't do anything with the `struct syscall_trace_enter *ctx` parameter besides passing them to some Inspektor Gadget function.
+Until now we didn't do anything with the `struct syscall_trace_enter *ctx` parameter besides passing them to some Inspektor Gadget functions.

 Looking at the linux kernel source code at [elixir.bootlin.com](https://elixir.bootlin.com/linux/v6.13.7/source/kernel/trace/trace.h#L137) we see that this struct also contains the arguments `args` of the system call in an array.
 Therefore, we should look up at which position the filename parameter.
 Looking at the linux source code we see that the function definitions for [`open`](https://elixir.bootlin.com/linux/v6.13.7/source/fs/open.c#L1421) and [`openat`](https://elixir.bootlin.com/linux/v6.13.7/source/fs/open.c#L1428).